LaurenceScotford/udacity-fewd-project2/README.md

 ## Project 2 - Memory Game
 This project is a responsive HTML5 game.
 It's a version of the popular memory game, traditionally played with a physical deck of cards.
 In this game, the player reveals hidden images in pairs.
 There are 8 pairs of images and the aim of the game is to match all 8 pairs as quickly as possible.

 To play the game, the player simply clicks on a pair of hidden images one at a time.
 When clicked, the images will be revealed.
-If they match they'll stay revealed, while non-matching tiles will be hidden again.
+If they match they'll stay revealed, while non-matching images will be hidden again.

-Once the player has matched all 8 tiles, they will be awarded from 1 to 3 stars based on how long they took and how many moves they made.
+Once the player has matched all 8 pairs, they will be awarded from 1 to 3 stars based on how long they took and how many moves they made.

 ### Target platforms
 This game is designed for recent browsers (across multiple devices including phones, tablets and laptops/desktop PCs) that support HTML5.